Culver Academies Golf Club

 Holes to Note

-First hole, 505 yards, (10th); The property that the golf course occupies could be termed ‘rambunctious’.
-Yet so skillful is Langford’s routing that every hole fits in well without a single hole fighting the terrain.
+First hole, 505 yards, (10th); The property that the golf course occupies can be accurately termed ‘rambunctious’.
+Yet so skillful is Langford’s routing that every hole fits in well without a single one fighting the terrain.
 No telling the routing a lesser architect may have devised.
-On the most abrupt piece of the property, Langford positioned the tee for this hole, right before a sharp sixty foot drop off.
-Every shot goes challenged at Culver and a seven foot bunker wall was built up to protect the best/shortest angle toward the green.
-If the golfer can carry this feature, it is downhill the last 100 yards to the green – a classic risk-reward conundrum.
+On the most abrupt piece of the property, Langford positioned the tee exhilaratingly right before a sharp sixty foot drop-off with magnificent views of Lake Maxinkuckee, just three hundreds away, originally afforded the golfer when the course opened.
+Now glimpses of the lake are still obtained through the trees but the golfer’s focus is fully captured by the task at hand.
+The hallmark of the design is that every shot (save for perhaps one) is challenged in some appealing manner.
+In this case, the crescent shaped fairway bends left past two formidable bunkers, the second of which protects the best/shortest angle toward the green.
+If the golfer can carry this feature, it is downhill the last 100 yards to the open green – a classic risk-reward conundrum.

-Second hole, 170 yards ( 11th); A stunningly manufactured green site, all the great Redan characteristics are present: the high slope on the right front, the angle of the green from front right to back left and the green itself which feeds away toward the back left.
-The fronting bunker was nearly eight feet deep and back bunker wasover ten feet deep, a frightening thought when one remembers that the sand wedge was yet invented when the course opened.
+Second hole, 180 yards (11th); A stunningly manufactured green site, most of the great Redan characteristics are present including the high slope on the right front and the angle of the green from front right to back left.
+A unique twist occurs within the putting surface where a central mound actually diverts balls back right as opposed to back left.
+The fronting bunker is nearly eight feet deep and back and right bunkers are deeper (!), a frightening thought when one remembers that the sand wedge was yet invented when the course opened.
 Golfers of the day laid open the face of their niblick to get the required height for their recovery shot.
-Still, the chance for a successful up and down from either bunker was remote.
+Still, the chance for a successful up and down from any of the X bunkers was remote, especially considering that most often these recovery shots fall in the awkward distance between 20 and 50 yards.
 Golf was treated far more as an adventure back in the roaring 1920s, an attribute sorely missing from many modern courses that lack similar inspiration.

-Third hole, 140 yards (8th); The prospect of restoring greens to their full size can be a daunting task at most courses as it involves moving sprinkler heads and/or reseeding, sometimes necessitating that the greens/course be closed.
+Third hole, 140 yards (8th); This one shotter embodies the two most obvious underpinnings to the Weed restoration, namely restoring the sand to the bunkers and expanding the putting surfaces back to their full, glorious dimensions.
+The prospect of restoring greens to their full size can be a daunting task at most courses as it involves moving sprinkler heads and/or reseeding, sometimes necessitating that the greens/course be closed.
 Such is not the case at Culver as there are no sprinkle heads on the entire course – only the greens and tees are watered and that is done by hand.
 The type of grass that was once putting surface has never been altered – it has been simply allowed to grow taller as the putting surfaces shrunk in size by approximately 35%.
 Thus, though not inconsequential, the ‘only’ work required to expand a green like the third is to change gradually the mowing pattern and slowly expand the green back out to its original size.
 Also, as the putting greens are presently maintained at around a’6′ on the stimp meter, the recaptured putting areas would quickly play at the pace of the existing greens.